High Performance 1

 When filling out the application, coaches will have the ability to rank in order what seminar they would like to attend.
 As we would like to be able to accommodate all requests, this may be difficult to do based on the potential number of coaches who require this certification.

 Please note: Priority will be given to those coaches who will require the certification for the 2020-21 season.
+Only those candidates selected will be contacted.

 If accepted, coaches will be notified and sent payment instructions closer to the date of clinic.
 The total registration fee for all HP1 clinics is $1250.00, plus tax and includes lunches/snacks, all seminar materials, course work, written assignment evaluation, mentoring and practical field evaluation (in the OHF Area).
 Transportation, dinners and accommodation are the responsibility of the participant.
 A block of rooms will be reserved at the Colleges for those accepted into a clinic.